ViktorGox/DevOps/Log.md

 ## Assignment 6 - BI-16 CI/CD uploads frontend web files as static website in AWS S3 bucket

 Tried a bunch of stuff once again.
 Found the base image in the gitlab documentation.
 Had issues with setting the aws credentials, and honestly I am not sure what changed to make it work, but it works.

+## Assignment 6 BI-24 Create RDS for the database

+This was not that much of a pain to create.
+At first ChatGPT gave me deprecated code, so I started looking on my own.
+At first
+I had problems with selecting a version for MariaDB because it gave me an error that it couldn't find it.
+Eventually I just created an RDS manually just to see what is needed and what version I can use.
+After figuring all of these stuff out I created our first RDS.
+At first it was publicly accessible but eventually I was able to change the code in terraform and make it run on the VPC we are using for our infrastructure.

+## Assignment 6 BI-27 Create a launch template which downloads the backend image from the start

+We had one problem in our infrastructure which was the following one: What would happen if a new instance is created by the autoscaling group?
+Well the answer to that question is, nothing, literally.
+In other words, the instance is going to be empty and only have docker installed but it won't have the backend, so we decided ot make a launch template for instances.
+I wasn't able to make a launch template because it always gave me weird errors.
+That's why we created a launch configuration because somehow it worked.